Hybrid electric vehicle: Motorcycles

 Companies such as Zero Motorcycles and Vectrix have market-ready all-electric motorcycles available now, but the pairing of electrical components and an internal combustion engine (ICE) has made packaging cumbersome, especially for niche brands.

 Also, eCycle Inc produces series diesel-electric motorcycles, with a top speed of 80 mph and a target retail price of $5500.

 Peugeot HYmotion3 compressor, a hybrid scooter is a three-wheeler that uses two separate power sources to power the front and back wheels.
 The back wheel is powered by a single cylinder 125 cc, 20 bhp single cylinder motor while the front wheels are each driven by their own electric motor.
 When the bike is moving up to 10 km/h only the electric motors are used on a stop-start basis reducing the amount of carbon emissions.

-SEMA has announced that Yamaha is going to launch one in 2010, with Honda following a year later, fueling a competition to reign in new customers and set new standards for mobility.
-Each company hopes to provide the capability to reach 60 mi per charge by adopting advanced lithium-ion batteries to accomplish their claims.
-These proposed hybrid motorcycles could incorporate components from the upcoming Honda Insight car and its hybrid powertrain.
-The ability to mass-produce these items helps to overcome the investment hurdles faced by start-up brands and bring new engineering concepts into mainstream markets.
+In India, Yamaha has a hybrid motorcycle, the Yamaha FZ-S.